pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

 ## Basic paar/mechanisms

-The gene presence-absence and variance descriptions are almost identical, and so are descibed together here.
+Both variant- and gene presence/absence-based mechanisms can be described using this format.
 A simple resistance record consists of a single gene or SNP that confers resistance to one or more antimicrobials.
 A more complex one might consist of multiple required variants, or provide different levels of resistance to different antimicrobials.

 Each record consists of two required fields and one optional field: